Sinking of the RMS Lusitania: American

-Of the 139 US citizens aboard Lusitania, 128 lost their lives, and there was massive outrage in Britain and America, The Nation calling it "a deed for which a Hun would blush, a Turk be ashamed, and a Barbary pirate apologize" and the British felt that the Americans had to declare war on Germany.
-However, US President Woodrow Wilson refused to over-react.
+Of the 159 US citizens aboard Lusitania, over a hundred lost their lives, and there was massive outrage in the United States, The Nation calling it "a deed for which a Hun would blush, a Turk be ashamed, and a Barbary pirate apologize".
+Dernburg's comments heightened public indignation, leading to German ambassador Bernstorff to advise him to leave.

+US President Woodrow Wilson urged restraint.
 He said at Philadelphia on 10 May 1915: